National Museum of Natural History, Uruguay

 The National Museum of Natural History (Museo Nacional de Historia Natural or MNHN) in Montevideo is a natural history museum in Uruguay.
-The museum's first permanent exhibition is located at Miguelete 1825—the former Miguelete Prison—and the scientific collections, library and administrative offices are at Calle 25 de Mayo 582 in the Old City.
+It opened in 1838, and is the oldest scientific institution in Uruguay and one of the oldest natural history collections in the world.
+The museum's first permanent exhibition space is at Miguelete 1825—the former Miguelete Prison—and the scientific collections, library and administrative offices are at Calle 25 de Mayo 582 in the Old City.

 History

 In September 1837 the Government of Uruguay established a commission to create a library and a national museum.
 Dámaso Antonio Larrañaga was appointed president of the commission, but the commission itself requested that Teodoro Vilardebó take over.
-The commission undertook an expedition that December to excavate a glyptodon fossil from the banks of the Pedernal river in Canelones Department, the results of which were published in 1838.
+The commission undertook an expedition that December to excavate a glyptodon fossil from the banks of the Pedernal River in Canelones Department, the results of which were published in 1838.
 The museum itself first opened on 18 July 1838 in what is now the Plaza Zabala.
+The museum, Uruguay's oldest scientific institution, predates the American Museum of Natural History (1871) and the Natural History Museum in London (1881).

 In 1840, the poet Francisco Acuña de Figueroa was appointed director and for some years interest in the development of the museum waned, and it was not well regarded.
 Over time its holdings diminished and conflict between the museum board and central government led to management being taken back by the latter in 1870.
 The government introduced new regulations pertaining to the museum in 1875 which imposed new duties on the director to maintain and develop the museum's holdings, to classify them, and to report regularly on the museum's running.
 In 1879 the museum was moved to the west wing of the Solís Theatre, where it remained until the year 2000, having previously been housed at Calle Sarandí 472 from 1867 to 1878.
 In 1880, the National Library—the Biblioteca Nacional de Uruguay—and the National Museum were split.

 The 1875 reforms having proven insufficient, in 1888 a new commission led by director Juan Mesa was established to reorganise the museum and its operation.
 This was followed in 1890 by another reorganisation commission under José Arechavaleta, with Carlos Berg as director.
 It was around this time that the National Museum started to split between the scientific half, which became the National Museum of Natural History, and the half devoted to the arts and humanities, which became the National History Museum and the National Museum of Visual Arts.
 This separation was made official in 1911 and the current title of the National Museum of Natural History first appears in law in 1913.
 When Berg resigned in 1892, Arechavaleta was appointed director and continued in that position until his death in 1912.